silverwind/rrdir/README.md

 ### `rrdir(dir, [options])`
 ### `rrdir.sync(dir, [options])`

-Recursively searches a directory for `entries` contained within.
+Recursively searches a directory for entries contained within.
 Both functions will reject or throw on unexpected errors, but can optionally ignore errors encountered on individual files.

-Returns: `entries`, an array of `entry`.
+Returns an array of `entry`.

 #### `entry`